clj-kondo/clj-kondo/doc/config.md

 (defmacro with-bound [binding-vector & body] ,,,)
 ```

-Users can call this macro like:
+Users can call this macro like so:

 ``` clojure
 (require '[my-lib])